coopcycle/coopcycle-website/content/press.en.md

 📢 📢 📢

-This year, some articles (in French) have been published in blogs and in the press about our project
+Some articles (in French) have been published in blogs and in the press about CoopCycle.

 📢 📢 📢